roman-gravit/html5/README.md

 The DOM tree is the structure which contains parent/child/sibling elements in relation to each other.

+###  What is Document

+The Document interface represents any web page loaded in the browser and serves as an entry point into the web page's content, which is the DOM tree.

 ###  Methods of search the elements in DOM

  - getElementById